MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-transition.md

 # Transition to the new form-processing model version

-AI Builder is improving its form processing model with a new model version.
+AI Builder is improving its document processing model with a new model version.
 Your form-processing preview models created before March 5, 2020, are deprecated.
-More information: [Form processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)
+More information: [Document processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)

-Starting March 5, 2020, you have to re-create your existing form processing models if you want to continue to use them.
+Starting March 5, 2020, you have to re-create your existing document processing models if you want to continue to use them.
 Models created after this date will automatically use the new model version.
 It's a good idea to transition to the new model version as soon as possible.

 ## What do I need to do?

-**You must re-create form processing models created before March 5, 2020**
+**You must re-create document processing models created before March 5, 2020**

 1. Identify any form-processing models created before March 5, 2020, that you want to continue using.
 1. For each model, [create a new form-processing model](create-form-processing-model.md) with the same training documents you used in the original model.